Animal Surprises

 Stingrays cannot see what they are eating.
 Their eyes are on top of their body.
 Their mouths are underneath.
 They smell the difference between food and non-food items.

 Mudskippers largely live out of water.
-These fish walk on land and climb trees or rocks in search of food and resting spots.
+These fish walk on land and climb trees or rocks to find food and resting spots.
 Fish living out of water are animal surprises.

-Greenland Sharks do not reach full maturity until they are over one hundred years old.
+Greenland Sharks are not fully mature until they are over one hundred years old.

 Mako and Great White Sharks heat some body parts to improve their cold-water performance.